BrianLevesque/Capstone_Project_Fitness_Center/README.md

 # Fitness Center

-A Self-Check In Kiosk For Fitness Center Members
+A Self-Check In Kiosk for Fitness Center Members

 ## Description